-Segment 4 (weeks 9-10): Causal and Description Theories of Reference Searle, "Proper Names" Kripke, "Naming and Necessity" Advice Writing philosophy is difficult, and doing it well takes time and practice.
-As this is an upper level philosophy course, I assume you've had some practice already, and you'll get more of it soon!
+Writing philosophy is difficult, and doing it well takes time and practice.
+As this is an upper level philosophy course, I assume you've had some practice already, and you're about to get yet more of it in this course.
 In addition, you may find it useful to consult some of Jim Pryor's excellent tips on philosophical writing.
 Obviously, these materials are not designed for our writing assignments in particular, but the advice given is generally sound and applicable.

 I can't emphasize enough the importance of starting your writing early.
 The process of writing -- even if only starting with a half-baked idea -- will help you crystalize your thoughts and get clear on what you do and don't understand.
 That, in turn, will tell you what you need to do next to refine your ideas.
 Also, starting early allows you the (necessary) luxury of setting out, reconsidering, revising, and developing lines of thought.

 And if there's something in the course that you don't understand, come see me about it.
 Getting the issue cleared up sooner rather than later means that it won't create other problems for you, and will allow you more time to enjoy the warm glow of understanding.
 This is why God invented office hours.
-You've paid your tuition, so don't let material go over your head; come and get the education you deserve!
+You've paid your tuition, so don't let material go over your head; come and get the education you deserve.